What does robotic process automation mean for HR operations?

 HR can use RPA to automate manual processes, standardize common tasks, quickly complete existing tasks and free workers from the mundane to spend more time on complex projects.

-Harris recommends that HR leaders start their own internally led RPA program with just one or two robots that could automate enough manual tasks to build upon.
-"By starting with a few low-complexity and low-risk automations," Harris explained, "HR will have increased capacity to help build more complex solutions as the program matures without having to find additional internal resources."
+Harris recommends that HR leaders start their own internally led RPA program with just one or two robots that automate enough manual tasks to build upon.
+"By starting with a few low-complexity and low-risk automations," he explained, "HR will have increased capacity to help build more complex solutions as the program matures without having to find additional internal resources."

 RPA in HR applications can range from automation to consolidation.
 Following are eight common use cases:

-• generates reports by consolidating and transforming data across systems.
+- Generate reports by consolidating and transforming data across systems.

 Putting the human back in HR